1940

 image.
 To view other "Lost"

-photos please see Page 1938.
+photos- Please see Page 1938.

-parked at Clemenceau
+at Clemenceau Airport at

-This is the only known
+is the only known color

-color image of this plane
+image of this plane from

-Scanned from a slide the
+from a slide, the image was

-image was taken by Frye
+taken by Frye pilot Robby

-on a trip with Frye and his
+Robinson, on a trip with

-wife to Sedona in about
+Frye and his wife to Sedona

 One fact need be stated about Jack Frye and his career with TWA.
 Jack's life with TWA was

 24/7.
-In my opinion, there wasn't any man involved with Transcontinental & Western Air in
+In my opinion there wasn't any man involved with Transcontinental & Western Air in

 reason I mention this is because when Jack was in flight, as in the Vega, Gamma, Electra Jr.,